Prince-pm/Daily-POTD-Solutions/README.md

 ---

-## 📋 problem.md – Problem Statement
+## 📋 `problem.md` – Problem Statement

 This file contains a **clean summary** of the original problem:
 - Platform (LeetCode or GFG)
-- Link to the question
+- Problem link
 - Sample inputs and outputs
-- A rewritten version of the statement (optional)
+- Rewritten or summarized question (optional)

-Purpose: Understand the task without opening the platform.
+**🎯 Purpose**: Understand what the question is asking without visiting the original platform.

 ---